painless-software/django-probes/README.rst

 if needed:

 :--timeout, -t:
-    how long to wait (seconds), default: 180 :--stable, -s:
+    how long to wait for the database before timing out (seconds), default: 180 :--stable, -s:
     how long to observe whether connection is stable (seconds), default: 5 :--wait-when-down, -d: